PE at Woodrow

 Early Years is the first opportunity to develop our children’s curiosity for Physical Education.
 We implement our PE curriculum by following the interests of the children through the Early Years Foundation Stage Statutory Framework and the Get Set 4 PE planning.
 This aims to guide children to make sense of the way they move and develop confidence through activities that offer appropriate physical challenge, both indoors and outdoors, using a wide range of resources to support specific skills.

-In Key Stage 1, the physical development skills are further built upon as children are introduced to new learning where children build on the fundamental skills taught in EYFS and aim to master the basic skill movements such as running, throwing, jumping and catching as well as beginning to develop balance, agility and coordination.
+In Key Stage 1, the physical development skills are further built upon as children are introduced to new learning.
+Children build on the fundamental skills taught in EYFS and aim to master the basic skill movements such as running, throwing, jumping and catching as well as beginning to develop balance, agility and coordination.
 Children are introduced to team games as well as individual sports.
-Basic tactics are introduced to the children as well as competitive sports whether that be competing against other children, teams or themselves.
+Basic tactics are introduced to the children as well as competitive sports, whether that be competing against other children, teams or themselves.
 This ensures a firm foundation and understanding of physical education, ready for Key Stage 2.

 All of our children receive a minimum of a term and a half of curriculum based swimming lessons throughout their time at Woodrow, with Early Years having weekly swimming lessons.